multiii/discord-ext-check/README.md

 #..
 Creating your Discord Bot ...

-#Checking if the author is the Server Owner
+""" Checking if the author is the Server Owner """
 @bot.command()
 @checks.is_guild_owner()
 async def foo(ctx):
     await ctx.send(f"{ctx.author.mention} is the Server Owner!")

-#Checking if 3 arguments were passed into the function
+""" Checking if 3 arguments were passed into the function """
 @bot.command()
 @checks.has_args(3)
 async def bar(ctx, x, y):
     await ctx.send(f"The result is {x + y}")

-#Error Handling
+""" Error Handling """
 @bar.error
 async def bar_error(ctx, error):
     if isinstance(error, checks.NotEnoughArgs):